ElementoLab/post-covid-imc/README.md

 - Raw data (i.e. MCD files) will be under the `data` directory.
 - Processing of the data will create files under the `processed`  directory.
 - Outputs from the analysis will be present in a `results` directory, with subfolders pertaining to each part of the analysis as described below.

-Raw data in the form of MCD are hosted on WCM's enterprise version of Box.com.
-An account is needed to download the files, which can be made programmatically with the [imctransfer](https://github.com/ElementoLab/imctransfer) program.
-For now you'll need a developer token to connect to box.com programmatically.
-Place the credentials in a JSON file in `~/.imctransfer.auth.json`.
-Be sure to make the file read-only (e.g. `chmod 400 ~/.imctransfer.auth.json`).

 ## Reproducibility